Skip to content

 • Use the Binary export format, which is more memory-efficient.

-Yes, you can upload .ttf, .otf, and .woff font files.
-However, SnowB BMF cannot access fonts installed on your system directly.
+Yes, upload .ttf, .otf, and .woff files.
+SnowB BMF cannot access system-installed fonts.
+See Font Import for details.

 1. Import PNG images with transparency.